As you embark on teaching your kids at home, consider your homeschooling educational philosophy which will shape your curriculum and your school.

 Read how real folks do it.

-I started writing for Simple Homeschool about a year ago — and it has been a really fun experience.
-Not only has it kept me on my toes in terms of educational thoughts and ideas, but it’s exposed me to a range of approaches with which I previously had no experience.
+I wrote for Simple Homeschool for several years as a regular contributor — and it was a really fun experience.
+Not only did it kept me on my toes in terms of educational thoughts and ideas, but it’s exposed me to a range of approaches with which I previously had no experience.

 Classical homeschoolers and unschoolers don’t often rub shoulders in real life.
 I’ve had some moms get real jumpy when I talk about school.
-But we’re a happy, but eclectic little crowd over at Simple Homeschool.
-I’ve learned so much about different ways to do things.
-I’m encouraged and I gain perspective.
-And I think that a beginner can benefit as well as a homeschooler in the trenches.
-I’m constantly surprised at the vast wealth of information archived over there.
+I’ve learned so much about different ways to do things from folks who don’t do it exactly the way I do.

 There are so many homeschooling blogs out there, that there is no shortage of information and real life experiences to take a gander at.
-Some of my favorites include FiveJs, The HappyHousewife, FIMBY, Rockin’ Granola, and Smockity Frocks.
+Some of my favorite homeschool moms include FiveJs, FIMBY, Mt.
+Hope Chronicles, Raising Clovers, and Smockity Frocks.

 Coming Up Next: Choosing Curriculum